joshuaiz/wc-rest-json-s3/README.md

 The plugin includes an updated version of the fantastic `S3.php` class from Donovan Schönknecht which uses the v4 authentication method.
 For reference, that is found here: https://github.com/racklin/amazon-s3-php-class

+By hooking into the `save_post_product` action, the file is updated every time a `product` post is saved/updated.

+For other endpoints like posts and pages, you could hook into the `save_post` action.

 ### Installation
 Install like any other WordPress plugin.
 Or copy the main function to the `functions.php` file of your active theme.